qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 The primary focus of Qdrant is performance.
 It's why we build our work in Rust.
 It helps us optimize performance in "real-world" situations.

+For our v1.7.0 release we introduced sparse vectors.
+As noted in our [Qdrant v.1.7.0 release announcement](https://qdrant.tech/articles/qdrant-1.7.x/#sparse-vectors), we store sparse vectors differently and keep the non-zero dimensions.

-We used the [NeurIPS 2023 datasets](https://big-ann-benchmarks.com/neurips23.html) which are a standard to evaluate vector search algorithms.
+As an additional improvement, we used the [NeurIPS 2023 datasets](https://big-ann-benchmarks.com/neurips23.html) which are a standard to evaluate vector search algorithms.

 We optimized our search to improve throughput by a factor of 16.